Creating Apptainer containers

 Definition file

-The above method is applicable as is if you intend the container to be only used by you and your close collaborators.
+💬 The above method is fine if you intend the container to be only used by you and your close collaborators.
 However, if you plan to distribute it wider, it’s best to write a definition file for it.
-That way the other users can see what is in the container and they can, if they so choose, easily rebuild the production image.
+That way the other users can see what is in the container, and they can, if they so choose, easily rebuild the production image.

 %post